 Who will my classmates be?

 UC Berkeley seeks candidates with strong academic and professional backgrounds.
 5th Year MIDS candidates must meet the same rigorous admissions standards as students in our on-campus programs.
-Our 5th Year MIDS Class of 2020 includes students with a diverse range of academic backgrounds, including economics, applied mathematics, cognitive science, business administration, computer science, political economy, sociology, molecular and cellular neurobiology, data science, and more.
+Our 5th Year MIDS students have a diverse range of academic backgrounds, including economics, applied mathematics, cognitive science, business administration, computer science, political economy, sociology, molecular and cellular neurobiology, data science, and more.

 When do classes begin?

 The 5th Year MIDS program has one fall start date each year.

 The 5th Year MIDS program consists of 27 specific DATASCI units (9 courses).
 Students are also required to attend a three- to four-day immersion at UC Berkeley or in another location relevant to data science.
 The Minnesota Office of Higher Education requires Minnesota residents to complete 30 units to earn their 5th Year MIDS degree.

 How long does the program take to complete?

 5th Year MIDS is designed to be completed in just over one year over the fall, spring, summer, and fall terms.
 Students will take 3 classes in the fall, 3 classes in spring, a data science practicum in the summer, and 2 classes including Capstone in the fall.
 Students are also required to attend immersion.
 Please review the required course sequencing page for full details.